 If you are unfamiliar with DNS, the DNS Manager can automatically create some basic DNS records to get you started.
-To have it insert these records, select Yes, insert a few records to get me started, then select from the drop-down menu the Linode with which you want this domain zone associated.
+To have it insert these records, select Insert default records from one of my Linodes, or Insert default records from one of my NodeBalancers using the Insert Default Records drop-down menu.
+Then, select a NodeBalancer or Linode from the drop-down menu that appears for the DNS records to be associated with.

-Alternatively, to keep the domain zone empty and prevent the DNS Manager from creating DNS records, select No, I want the zone empty.
+Alternatively, to keep the domain zone empty and prevent the DNS Manager from creating DNS records, select Do not insert default records for me.

 If you elected to keep the zone empty, you can start adding DNS records now.
 The Domain detail page will contain an SOA and NS record for the domain.
 Skip to the Adding DNS Records section for instructions.